How the Inquiry operates

 Procedure

-The Scottish COVID-19 Inquiry is independent from government, and it is for the Chair to decide the Inquiry's procedure and conduct, with regard to the need to avoid any unnecessary cost.
+The Scottish COVID-19 Inquiry is independent from government, and it is for the Chair to decide the Inquiry's procedure and conduct, while avoiding any unnecessary cost.

 Terms of Reference